hanvithSai/TrafficSignalAlgorithm/README.md

 ﻿# TrafficSignalAlgorithm
-Traffic Signal Algorithm is an efficient way for traffic managemant
+Traffic Signal Algorithm is an efficient way for traffic management